seongbae/chamberforge-docs/README.md

 # chamberforge-docs
 Documentation for ChamberForge

-This is documentation for ChamberForge CRM.
+This is documentation for ChamberForge.